|

 Because knights of the XIIth century usually rode into battle with their family emblems emblazoned on their shields, these emblems became known as "arms".
 Later, knights of the XIIIth century embroidered their arms on the surcoats they wore over their chainmail armor.
 Hence, these hereditary insignia became known as "coats of arms".

 The first known use of a coat of arms by a member of the House of Harnes was by Michel IV during the later part of the XIIth century.
-His arms (shown as his seal on the left) consisted of a silver shield of pretence on a red field.
+His arms, which are shown as his seal above and left, consist of a silver shield of pretence on a red field.
 These same arms were displayed by his sons.
 The eldest son, Philip of Boelare, assumed arms identical to his father; while the younger son, Michel V of Harnes, le Chevalier-trouvere, differentiated his arms by placing a label of six points above a shield of pretence.
 Philip’s descendants adopted variations of the silver shield of pretence on a red field, and this design became the arms of the House of Boelare.
 As tradition demanded, the descendants of Michel V assumed different arms.

 Phillipa of Harnes was the sole heir of Michel V and married Hugh IV of Antoing.
 Phillipa’s eldest son, Hugh V of Antoing, assumed the arms of his father, a gold rampant lion on a red field.
 Michel VI of Harnes, the younger son, differentiated his arms from those of his brother by placing a double tail on the lion and crossing the tail in saltire.
 Thereafter, the lords of Harnes displayed a rampant lion with double tail crossed in saltire, while the lords of Antoing displayed a rampant lion with single tail.
+The seal of Michel VII of Harnes, son of Michel VI, are shown below and left, and they clearly display the double tail on the lion.
 The evolution of the arms displayed by various members of the House of Harnes is shown below

-The de Haerne family of Belgium, direct descendants of the Counts of Harnes, display the same arms as Michel VI of Harnes (shown on left).
-Interestingly, the town of Harnes, a former holding of the family, displays not the arms of the old overlords, but the arms of the Abbey of St. Peters of Ghent (the medieval landholder of the town) consisting of three upright golden keys on a red field (shown on the right).
-Below are the arms of Desire de Haerne, one of the signers of the Belgian Constitution, as shown on the front cover of a short monograph written in French.
+The de Haerne family of Belgium, descendants of the Mayors (Counts) of Harnes, display the same arms as Michel VI of Harnes (shown on left).
+Interestingly, the town of Harnes, a former holding of the family, displays not the arms of the old overlords, but the arms of the Abbey of St. Peters of Ghent (the medieval landholder of the town).
+These arms consist of three upright golden keys on a red field (shown on the right).
+Shown below is the Coat of Arms of Desire de Haerne - Canon (Professor), titular bishop (i.e., an honorary bishop) of Pope Leo XIII, and one of the signers of the Belgian Constitution - as shown on the front cover of a short monograph, written in French, on Monseignor (Mgr.) de Haerne by Tisseron et al. (1883).

-Helmet - The helmet of a French count with seven grills and two bars.
+• Helmet - The helmet of a French count with seven grilles (vertical bars) and two harts (horizontal bars) in the face grill.
 Usually, the helmet is shown in profile in the pre-15th century fashion.

-The head of a bull - the badge of the constables of Flanders - is also displayed as the crest on some versions of the de Harne armes.
-Most likely, the bull is the original crest and was worn by the lords of Harnes on their helmets when they rode into battle or to the tournament.
+• The head of a bull is the badge of the constables of Flanders.
+It is displayed on the armes above on the left banner, but it is also displayed as the crest on some versions of the de Harne armes.
+Most likely, the bull is the original crest, and was worn by the lords of Harnes on their helmets when they rode into battle, or to the tournament.
 If so, the arm of the crusading knight represents a later device used in illustrations and embroidery.